 Although I personally like to travel independently, this is a case where I would recommend a tour to visit Mycenae if you don’t have a car.

 Firstly, the public transport connections are a little tricky and you’ll end up spending a lot of time just travelling if you do it on your own (for starters, the bus leaves from Kifissos station in Athens, and then it drops you about 4 kilometres from the entrance!).

 But more importantly, there are lots of really interesting things to see in the area that will be impossible in one day by public transport.
 A tour, on the other hand, will be able to take you to several of them.

 Also, some of the tours to Mycenae and surrounds are quite affordable and are basically just like a convenient tourist bus (with the bonus of having a guide).

 For some other options with different sites, there are these good ones:

-So much of the heritage in Greece is related to the one period, and while it’s a fascinating era, it’s nice to see something a bit different, which is why I would always recommend a visit to Mycenae to people who are staying in Athens.
+So much of the heritage in Greece is related to one period, and while it’s a fascinating era, it’s nice to see something a bit different, which is why I would always recommend a visit to Mycenae to people who are staying in Athens.

-And of course there are lots of things to see in Athens itself, but getting out of the city for a day to explore these archaeological sites is certainly worth it.
+Of course, there are lots of things to see in Athens itself, but getting out of the city for a day to explore these archaeological sites is certainly worth it.